-On Christmas Eve I made the 18 hour journey from Shenzhen to my hometown in the UK; Norwich in Norfolk to spend the festive season at my parents home a little way outside the city center.
-Unlike last year they knew I was coming so there were no big surprises, only the inevitable jet lag brought on by the 8 hour time shift.
+On Christmas Eve I made the 18-hour journey from Shenzhen to my hometown in the UK; Norwich in Norfolk to spend the festive season at my parent’s home a little way outside the city centre.
+Unlike last year they knew I was coming so there were no big surprises, only the inevitable jet lag brought on by the 8-hour time shift.

 An orange-pink glow appeared on the horizon interrupting the cool blue sky as the sun began to rise, creating some brilliant silhouettes across the ghostly marsh.